Insight • Design craft

 Commission a type designer

-For a truly unique brand typeface, commission a type designer.
-This gives you an ownable asset that no competitor can use.
-Cost varies significantly, from a few hundred for a single weight display face to tens of thousands for a complete family.
+For a genuinely unique brand typeface, commission a type designer.
+That gives you an asset no competitor can use.
+Cost varies a lot, from a few hundred for a single-weight display face to tens of thousands for a complete family.

 License existing handmade fonts